-Quantum eMotion's Bold Leap: Redefining Cybersecurity with Quantum Innovation - YaNoticias
+Quantum eMotion's Bold Leap: Redefining Cybersecurity with Quantum Innovation - YANoticias

 - CEO Francis Bellido leads the company in addressing current cybersecurity demands and future threats.

-- Sentry-Q emphasizes eco-friendly practices, reducing energy consumption while maintaining security standards.
+- Sentry-Q emphasises eco-friendly practices, reducing energy consumption while maintaining security standards.

 - Quantum eMotion is aligning with the eco-conscious technology trend, setting new industry benchmarks.